nodeshift/nodejs-reference-architecture/docs/development/cross-origin.md

 When developing a backend with a public API and you would like to control access to certain resources and how they are used, CORS should be enabled.

-**note: When enabling CORS, it is important to limit those methods and headers your application allows to prevent unwanted actors from accessesing resources they shouldn't be accessing.**
+**note: When enabling CORS, it is important to limit those methods and headers your application allows to prevent unwanted actors from accessing resources they shouldn't be accessing.**

 ### Access to Multiple Environments